International Conference on Excellence in Nuclear Construction 2025

 Recent nuclear construction projects in OECD countries have been, in most cases, marked by significant delays and cost overruns.
 Whilst some of those challenges could be attributed to difficulties inherent with the deployment of first-of-a-kind reactor designs, they revealed structural challenges across the OECD nuclear supply chain in terms of project management, contractual practices and overall delivery strategy.

-In this context, the NEA is organising the first International Conference on Excellence in Nuclear Construction in London, United Kingdom, on 18-19 June 2025.
-This event will bring together leaders from the nuclear industry and key stakeholders in the nuclear value chain, with a particular emphasis on engineering, procurement and construction (EPC) companies.
+In this context, the NEA organised the first International Conference on Excellence in Nuclear Construction in London, United Kingdom, on 18–19 June 2025.
+The event brought together leaders from the nuclear industry and key stakeholders in the nuclear value chain, with a particular emphasis on engineering, procurement, and construction (EPC) companies.

-This conference will take an engineering-first approach, exploring the organisational, contractual and cultural factors that shape project outcomes.
-It will provide a platform for practical, solutions-driven dialogue on making nuclear construction faster, more predictable and more cost-effective through improvements in engineering and project execution.
-It comes as a response to interest from 2024 Roadmaps to New Nuclear and builds the momentum for the 2025 edition of Roadmaps to New Nuclear.
+The conference took an engineering-first approach, exploring the organisational, contractual, and cultural factors that shaped project outcomes.
+It provided a platform for practical, solutions-driven dialogue on how to make nuclear construction faster, more predictable, and more cost-effective through improvements in engineering and project execution.
+It responded to the interest expressed in the 2024 Roadmaps to New Nuclear and helped build momentum for the 2025 edition.

 Programme

-At the 2025 nuclear construction conference, industry leaders, policymakers and experts from across the infrastructure and energy sectors will come together to address persistent challenges in nuclear construction.
-Held over two days, the conference will explore how leadership, governance frameworks and national conditions shape project outcomes.
-Sessions will examine workforce and industrial culture, contracting structures and incentive systems, highlighting their impact on efficiency and success.
-Discussions will also assess the promises and risks of modularisation and innovation, investigating why expected benefits often fail to materialise and what barriers must be overcome.
+At the 2025 nuclear construction conference, industry leaders, policymakers and experts from the infrastructure and energy sectors came together to address persistent challenges in nuclear construction.
+Held over two days, the conference explored how leadership, governance frameworks and national conditions shaped project outcomes.
+Sessions examined workforce and industrial culture, contracting structures and incentive systems, highlighting their impact on efficiency and success.
+Discussions also assessed the promises and risks of modularisation and innovation, investigating why expected benefits often failed to materialise and what barriers needed to be overcome.

-Building on insights from recent and ongoing nuclear projects, the event will also integrate lessons learnt from other major infrastructure megaprojects.
-Additionally, the conference will examine the implications of global trade shifts and geopolitical dynamics for supply chains, procurement and construction strategies.
-The programme will feature keynotes, fireside chats and interactive panel discussions designed to encourage meaningful engagement and knowledge exchange.
+Building on insights from recent and ongoing nuclear projects, the event also integrated the lessons learnt from other major infrastructure megaprojects.
+Additionally, the conference examined the implications of global trade shifts and geopolitical dynamics for supply chains, procurement and construction strategies.
+The programme featured keynotes, fireside chats and interactive panel discussions designed to encourage meaningful engagement and knowledge exchange.

 Registration

-The International Conference on Excellence in Nuclear Construction is open to 250 participants.
+The International Conference on Excellence in Nuclear Construction welcomed 150 participants from 25 countries.